edgedb/edgedb/docs/datamodel/links.rst

 A ``Person`` can like multiple movies and each ``Movie`` can be liked by multiple people, thus making ``likes`` a *many-to-many* relationship.
-This type of relationship has the same symmetry as a *one-to-one* w.r.t. link traversal forward and backward, except that potentially multiple objects can reached in either direction.
+This type of relationship has the same symmetry as a *one-to-one* w.r.t. regular link and *backlink* traversal, except that potentially multiple objects can be reached in either direction.
 Here's the query for getting every ``Movie`` a given ``Person`` likes:

 .. code-block:: edgeql